...

 Segment by Purchase History

 Customers’ past purchases reveal powerful insights.
 You can identify high-value customers, seasonal buyers, or one-time shoppers.
 For example, an apparel store could target customers who frequently buy shoes with an exclusive “new arrivals” campaign.
-Replenishment reminders also work well—sending a refill email for pet food just before the usual reorder time.
+Replenishment reminders also work well—sending a refill email for high protein wet dog food just before the usual reorder time.

 Segment by Customer Lifecycle Stage